rjoleary/cs452-kernel/README.md

   matching `receive()` and subsequent `reply()`.
 - `Active -> EventBlocked -> Ready`: The task called `awaitEvent()` and is blocked on an event.

+### Task List

+The `task` command list information regarding a single task.
+For example:

+    % task First
+    TID     NAME    PTID    PRI     STATE   USER    SYS 0       First   0       15      A       0%      0%
+    % task 2
+    TID     NAME    PTID    PRI     STATE   USER    SYS 2       Idle    0       0       R       99%     0%

+Similarily, the `taskall` command lists all the tasks.

+Here is a list of all the tasks:

+- `First`: The first task which initializes the system and displays user prompt.
+- `NS`: The nameserver which provides the `registerAs`/`whoIs`/`reverseWhoIs` interface.
+- `Idle`: Runs when no other task is ready.
+- `Uart2Tx`/`Uart2Rx`/`Uart1Tx`/`Uart1Rx`: These are the serial servers.
+These handle the `putc`/`getc`/`flush` messages and buffer the data before sending the their respective notifiers.
+- `Nart2Tx`/`Nart2Rx`/`Nart1Tx`/`Nart1Rx`: These are notifiers for their respective serial servers.
+- `Clock` and `NTimer`: This is the clock server and notifier which provides the `delay`/`time`/`delayUntil` interface.
+- `TrMan`: This is the train manager.
+It buffers commands to the trains and creates new tasks for trains when the train is new.
+It provides provides several functions: `void cmdToggleLight(int train)`, `void cmdSetSpeed(int train, int speed)`, `void cmdReverse(int train)`.
+- `TrainXY`: One of the train tasks created by the train man.
+These tasks are created on the fly and block on the train man for new commands.
+- `Timer` and `Counter`: These print the timer and idle time to the terminal.
+- `Sensor`: Polls the sensors for new input and prints to the terminal.
+- `SSwitch` and `NSwitch`: Server and notifier for the train switch controller.

 ### Scheduling